dhimmel/mesh/README.md

-# Uses-friendly extensions to MeSH
+# Usef-friendly extensions to MeSH

 The [Medical Subject Headings](https://www.nlm.nih.gov/mesh/) (MeSH) is a controled vocabulary produced by the NLM for cataloging biomedical information.
 The resource is structured as an ontology and is used for PubMed/MEDLINE annotation.
 Here we provide user-friendly datasets derived from MeSH.
 Currently, two [record types](https://www.nlm.nih.gov/mesh/intro_record_types.html "MeSH Record Types") are processed: Descriptors and Supplementary Concept Records.